xT0mR0x/mach_msg-server-client-IPC/README.md

 	  the client should be able to
 		- find the server
 		- send data to server
-		- receive data back from server
+		- receive the same data back from server
 		- check that the data is the same

-    #To compile the code use : clang -framework Foundation main.m -o
+    #To compile the code use : clang -framework Foundation main.m -o Server/Client